 Revelations of Divine Love is a book of mystical devotion written by Julian of Norwich.
 In the book, she relates sixteen revelations she received from Jesus on her deathbed on May 8, 1342.
 These revelations were generally of Christ’s passion wherein Christ gave her the understanding of his deep love and compassion for all of us, and that “all will be well.”
 Her work is a guide to allow us into a deeper relationship with Jesus.
 She wrote in Middle English (and was a contemporary of Chaucer) and is the first known woman English writer.
-We use the “short text” she wrote soon after her recovery, supplemented by the long text she wrote decades later.
+We are using the “short text” she wrote soon after her recovery, supplemented by the long text she wrote decades later.
 As additional background for the study, I am reading An Explorer’s Guide to Julian of Norwich by Veronica Rolf and Love’s Trinity: A Companion to Julian of Norwich by John Roden.
 This Eastertide study covers six weeks.
+Easter 2024

 It is within this time of war, plague, social rebellion, and religious division that Julian receives and transmits to us, her revelations of God’s tenderness and care and that “all will be well.”